Crimea: Climate

 Mean annual temperatures range from 10 °C in the far north (Armiansk) to 13 °C in the far south (Yalta).
 In the mountains, the mean annual temperature is around 5.7 °C. For every 100 m increase in altitude, temperatures decrease by 0.65 C-change while precipitation increases.
 In January mean temperatures range from -3 °C in Armiansk to 4.4 °C in Myskhor.
 Cool-season temperatures average around 7 °C and it is rare for the weather to drop below freezing except in the mountains, where there is usually snow.
 In July mean temperatures range from 15.4 °C in Ai-Petri to 23.4 °C in the central parts of Crimea to 24.4 °C in Myskhor.
 The frost-free period ranges from 160 to 200 days in the steppe and mountain regions to 240–260 days on the south coast.

 Precipitation in Crimea varies significantly based on location; it ranges from 310 mm in Chornomorske to 1220 mm at the highest altitudes in the Crimean mountains.
 The Crimean mountains greatly influence the amount of precipitation present in the peninsula.
 However, most of Crimea (88.5%) receives 300 to 500 mm of precipitation per year.
 The plains usually receive 300 to 400 mm of precipitation per year, increasing to 560 mm in the southern coast at sea level.
 The western parts of the Crimean mountains receive more than 1000 mm of precipitation per year.
 Snowfall is common in the mountains during winter.

 Most of the peninsula receives more than 2,000 sunshine hours per year; it reaches up to 2,505 sunshine hours in Qarabiy yayla in the Crimean Mountains.
-As a result, the climate favors recreation and tourism.
-Because of its climate and subsidized travel-packages from Russian state-run companies, the southern coast has remained a popular resort for Russian tourists.
+As a result, the climate favours recreation and tourism.
+Because of its climate and subsidised travel-packages from Russian state-run companies, the southern coast has remained a popular resort for Russian tourists.